Bandler's Three Platforms to Connect

 - "We have comprehensive cybersecurity and privacy programs but they are all verbal and unwritten."

 As the saying goes, "When we first start to deceive, what a tangled web we weave."
 Organizations should do their good-faith best to comply, protect from cybercrime, and improve themselves.
 Perfection is never required and the area is complex.
 Good faith efforts and honesty are necessary.

 My Three Platforms to Connect concept provides a helpful way for organizations to visualize compliance and management, which also helps with good overall governance and efficiency.
 Employees that know what is expected of them can focus on their mission.
 Organizations that are well run and build compliance and security into their operations can focus on their mission.
-Mission and business needs make up my Fourth Platform which I discuss in another article.
+Mission and business needs make up my Fourth Platform which I discuss here, and the fifth component is external guidance.

 This short article is for your information and learning, and of course is not tailored to your circumstances, nor is it legal or consulting advice.